Student Activities & Clubs

 Peer Mediation is alive and well at WJJMS!
 We are a group of 6th, 7th and 8th graders who believe in resolving conflict peacefully, and are capable of mediating issues between students.
 In doing so, we teach them ways to de-escalate anger and treat others with respect.
 New mediators attend two fun and educational trainings.
 This is our seventh year in existence at WJJMS!
 If you'd like to learn more, contact Mrs. Graber in Rm.
 29.

 The School Store is open in the Media Center.
 We sell notebooks, folders, pens, pencils, markers, report covers, highlighters, pencil sharpeners, erasers, etc. We also sell novelties such as rings, bracelets, magnets, chapstick & tissues.
 Also available for sale are WJJMS water bottles and t-shirts, sponsored by the PTO.

 Ski Club's first informational meeting for students is held in late September or early October.
-Print your Ski Club packet here or from the Digital Backpack page.
+Receive your Ski Club packet from your student or print it from the Digital Backpack.
 Packets are available in our front office as well.
-Completed paperwork and payment are due Friday, October 14th @ 7:10 a.m. to Gym A, If you miss that time, hand your envelope to Mrs. Lavoie in Rm. #114 as soon as possible.
+Completed paperwork and payment are due mid-October.
 Only the first 50 to register and pay are guaranteed a spot on the bus.
 Why only 50?
 50 students are needed to pay for the cost of one coach bus.
 If we do not get an additional 50 students, then the cost of a second coach bus is much too expensive.
-If you have any questions, please contact Mrs. Lavoie at firstname.lastname@example.org.
+If you have any questions, please contact Mrs. Lavoie at email@example.com.

 Each year during the cold winter months, our P.E. classes take on Snowshoeing.
 See the link for all of the snowshoeing details.